Job Analysis

 Task Statements:

-1. Oversee parole supervisors (e.g., Parole Agent III, Parole Agent II (Supervisor), Staff Services Manager, Supervising Program Technician, etc.) to effectively manage districts and/or programs under the Division of Adult Parole Operations (DAPO) utilizing interpersonal skills, personnel evaluations, statistical data, supervisory meetings, memorandums, etc., as required.
+1. Oversee parole supervisors (e.g., Parole Agent III, Parole Agent II (Supervisor), Staff Services Manager, Supervising Program Technician, etc.) to effectively manage districts and/or programs under the Division of Adult Parole Operations (DAPO) using interpersonal skills, personnel evaluations, statistical data, supervisory meetings, memorandums, etc., as required.

 2. Perform management responsibilities in the workplace with regard to department wide mandates concerning Equal Employment Opportunity (EEO), Americans with Disabilities Act (ADA), etc., and other personnel practices as defined by regulatory agencies and established guidelines in order to comply with current laws/mandates on an ongoing basis.